wso2-attic/ballerina-integrator/README.md

 ```

-To see the complete implementation of `application.bal` file, refer https://github.com/ballerina-guides/managing-database-transactions/blob/master/BankingApplication/application.bal.
+To see the complete implementation of the above, refer [application.bal](https://github.com/ballerina-guides/managing-database-transactions/blob/master/BankingApplication/application.bal).

 Finally, let's focus on the implementation of `database_utilities.bal`, which consists database utility functions.
 Before accessing the database from ballerina, we need to have the SQL client connector.
 We also need a function to create databases if we decide to do it from the code itself.